This page explains how you can get help from STARTTS or how you can refer another person to our service if they need help.

 Service providers must have the consent of their client before making a referral to STARTTS.
 If you are referring a child (up to and including 16 years of age) you must also complete the Parental Consent form.

 For a more detailed presentation about making a referral please click here.
 Please note that STARTTS is happy to deliver this material through face-to-face training for organisations.
-Please contact the Training Officer on (02) 9794 1900 to arrange this.
+Go to the Request Training page for further information.

 STARTTS services are free of charge.